-STANDARDS APPLICABILITY MATRIX SECTION PROPOSED ACTIVITY ADDITIONS AND ALTERATIONS ADDITIONS AND ALTERATIONS NEW CONSTRUCTION ACCESSORY STRUCTURES ACCESSORY STRUCTURES LOCATION HISTORIC LANDMARK HISTORIC DISTRICT HISTORIC DISTRICT HISTORIC LANDMARK HISTORIC DISTRICT STANDARDS APPLICABLE A. STANDARDS FOR ALTERATIONS AND ADDITIONS х х x х х B. STANDARDS FOR ACCESSORY STRUCTURES х х 25.070 ADDITIONAL DESIGN STANDARDS APPLICABLE A. STANDARDS FOR ALTERATIONS AND ADDITIONS х х B. STANDARDS FOR NEW CONSTRUCTION х x TO HISTORIC DISTRICTS C. WILLAMETTE HISTORIC DISTRICT GENERAL STANDARDS x x x x a.
-CDC 25.070(A), Standards for alterations and additions, applies only to historic design review in a historic district.
+STANDARDS APPLICABILITY MATRIX SECTION PROPOSED ACTIVITY ADDITIONS AND ALTERATIONS ADDITIONS AND ALTERATIONS NEW CONSTRUCTION ACCESSORY STRUCTURES ACCESSORY STRUCTURES LOCATION HISTORIC LANDMARK HISTORIC DISTRICT HISTORIC DISTRICT HISTORIC LANDMARK HISTORIC DISTRICT 25.060 DESIGN STANDARDS APPLICABLE TO HISTORIC RESOURCES A. STANDARDS FOR ALTERATIONS AND ADDITIONS X X X X X B. STANDARDS FOR ACCESSORY STRUCTURES X X 25.070 ADDITIONAL DESIGN STANDARDS APPLICABLE TO HISTORIC DISTRICTS A. STANDARDS FOR ALTERATIONS AND ADDITIONS X X B. STANDARDS FOR NEW CONSTRUCTION X X C. WILLAMETTE HISTORIC DISTRICT GENERAL STANDARDS X X х

-b.
-CDC 25.070(B), Standards for new construction, applies only to new development or construction in a historic district beyond alterations and additions, and including accessory structures.

-c.
-CDC 25.070(C), Willamette Historic District general standards, applies only to alterations and additions, new construction, and accessory structure construction in the Willamette Historic District.
+- a. $CDC \ \underline{25.070}(A)$, Standards for alterations and additions, applies only to historic design review in a historic district. - b.
+CDC 25.070(B), Standards for new construction, applies only to new development or construction in a historic district beyond alterations and additions, and including accessory structures. - c.
+CDC $\underline{25.070}$ (C), Willamette Historic District general standards, applies only to alterations and additions, new construction, and accessory structure construction in the Willamette Historic District.